DarkLord7771/Sentient-Intelligence-Network/README.md

 **This is a fragment of a larger architecture.**
 It is a signal, not the source.

-What unfolds depends on how you explore — and what you choose not to ask.
+What unfolds depends on how you explore.

 **Authors:** James “Dark Lord” Primeau & Athena
 **Status:** Public Release Candidate